Apex Resources (TSXV:APX) Cyclically Adjusted FCF per Share: C$-0.02 (As of Dec. 2025)

 Apex Resources Business Description

-Apex Resources Inc is in the exploration stage, and its principal business activity is the exploration and evaluation of mineral properties in Canada.
-The company is in the process of exploring and evaluating its mineral properties and has not yet determined whether these properties contain ore reserves that are economically recoverable.
+Apex Resources Inc is in the exploration stage, and its principal business activity is the exploration and evaluation of mineral properties in Canada and USA.
+The company is in the process of exploring and evaluating its mineral properties.
 The company has interests in the Lithium Creek Project, the Jersey-Emerald property, and Ore Hill.